Ike-Vang/CSP-Python-Project-1/README.md

 We have no idea wtf to do RN.
 9/18

-Updated Wiki
+Updated Wiki.
-Started researching
+Started researching.
-Barely started coding
+Barely started coding.
 9/19